Alan Schom

 Alan Morris Cedric Strauss-Schom (born 9 May 1937 (Note: Although Schom claims a birth date of 9 May 1937 on his personal website, the 1940 Census (taken 1 April 1940) lists Alan Scham of Sterling, Illinois as already being at least 2 years old) in Sterling, Illinois), known as Alan Schom (Note: In earlier life he was known by the name Alan Morris Scham) and legally Alan Strauss-Schom is an American historian and biographer.
-Specialising in French History, his work on Napoleon - comparing him to Stalin and Hitler -, is widely dismissed and subject to controversy among academics, saw him receive Pulitzer Prize and National Book Award nominations.
+Specialising in French History, his work on Napoleon - comparing him to Stalin and Hitler -, is widely dismissed and subject to controversy among academics, although it saw him receive Pulitzer Prize and National Book Award nominations.

 Biography

-Alan Morris Cedric Strauss-Schom, also known as Alan Schom was born in Sterling, Illinois, on May 9, 1937.
-His father Irving (died 1983).
+Alan Morris Cedric Strauss-Schom, also known as Alan Schom, was born in Sterling, Illinois, on May 9, 1937.
+His father Irving died in 1983.
 His mother was Matilde, née Strauss Stoler.
-He had one sister, Faith Sharon Schom, was a psychologist, who died in 2002.
+His one sister, Faith Sharon Schom, was a psychologist, who died in 2002.
 He was married in London in 1963 to Juliana Leslie Cotton Hill.
 They divorced in 1984.

 Education

 He attended Beverly Hills High School and received his A.B. in French/ European History from University of California, Berkeley in 1965.
-He continued his education at the School of Oriental Studies, Durham University, where he completed his doctoral research (including one year course in Arabic, where he was a member of the Hatfield College Middle Common Room and completed his PhD on the French soldier and administrator Hubert Lyautey, entitled A study of Marshal Lyautey's Protectorate administration of Morocco, 1912-1925, in relation to the administration of the country, in 1968.
+He continued his education at the School of Oriental Studies, Durham University, where he completed his doctoral research (including one year course in Arabic, where he was a member of the Hatfield College Middle Common Room and completed his PhD on the French general and administrator Hubert Lyautey, entitled A study of Marshal Lyautey's Protectorate administration of Morocco, 1912-1925, in relation to the administration of the country, in 1968.
 (Note: Schom claims a date of 1969 on his personal website.
 Durham's online depository records the date of submission as being 1967, while the 1968 Durham University Gazette (which listed all degree awards for a given year) indicates his PhD was awarded sometime that year)).